 The guild’s core members returned to Oregent and finally actually got set up in their current headquarters (though Amarro had not actually registered the guild with the city, and Carrock would only do this several months later).
 Things seemed to be going quite well in fact, but Tomoe began to have dreams about Mikhail; the changeling had imparted a memory to her subconscious while the monk dealt with her dying comrade’s final moments, and was becoming rather insistent about needing Tomoe’s help.
 Almost 3 weeks later, the monk returned with several allies, and was personally charged with performing some tasks Mikhail had been unable to complete; to provide some closure… unfortunately, this required a trip to Whitethrone!

-Thus, when Tomoe informed Carrock of her theory that the weight gain was a curse, Gretchen volunteered to perform magical and mundane experiments to find out whether or not that was true in his stead, intrigued by the possibility to change her own body through use of this magic.
+It is no surprise then that when Tomoe informed Carrock of her theory that the weight gain was a curse, Gretchen immediately volunteered to be the one to investigate the possibility.
+The witch enthusiastically performed magical and mundane experiments to find out the possibility of an outside element in the monk’s condition in the dreadmasque’s stead, intrigued by the possibility to change her own body through use of this magic.
 Unfortunately, this coincided with Gretchen’s actual intent: to see how fat she could make Tomoe get.
 The research she was desperately pursuing for her own sake soon came at the expense of the halfling’s health and mobility, and Tomoe found herself unable to adventure due to her girth.
 Still, when requested Gretchen was able to supply the monk with a girdle to allow her a normal level of agility despite her size, and eventually had to dramatically reduce Tomoe’s weight with a polymorph any object spell, reverting the spherical woman to her previous proportions.
 The monk had become too fat to allow her to fight in the Ruby Phoenix Tournament which she’d been invited to participate in, but the spell had intensified the curse’s effects upon its victim, an unknown side effect of an otherwise beneficial reprieve.

 The discovery of the intensification of the curse following Tomoe’s return from the tournament allowed Gretchen to determine that there was, beyond shadow of a doubt, a curse upon the obese monk, though one of such potency that she was never able to determine with magical probing what its identity was.
 Nonetheless, Tomoe had returned from the Ruby Phoenix Tournament within several months as fat as before the polymorph any object‘s effects, so she received another casting of the spell, intended to suppress the significant amounts of weight she was enduring at this point.
 This solution was sadly short-lived and was posited by Gretchen as soon to likely result in the halfling’s death from a heart attack, such as in the scenario of the removal or suppression of the polymorph effect (as was the case during the encounter with Echian’s antimagic field during the tournament).
 Gretchen’s search for answers became feverish, both for her own sake and because Tomoe’s plight was actually dangerous to the unfortunate halfling, while Tomoe tried to overcome through sheer willpower that which could not be… The advice of Echian about targeting the source of the curse weighed upon the weighty halfling’s mind, and her next path was set before her.